 In 1809, he joined Manuel Lisa, Jean Pierre Choteau, and William Clark to found the Missouri Fur Company.
-He led an expedition to the Three Forks of the Missouri River in Montana where he built a trading post in 1810.
-However, the post did not last long though as constant attacks from Blackfoot Indians eventually caused it to be abandoned.
+He led an expedition to the Three Forks of the Missouri River in Montana, where he built a trading post in 1810.
+However, the post did not last long, as constant attacks from Blackfoot Indians eventually caused it to be abandoned.

 He then joined in the War of 1812, rising to the rank of Major.
 Afterward, he returned to lead mining.
-In 1818, Henry married Mary Flemming, daughter of one of the owners of the lead mine.
+In 1818, Henry married Mary Flemming, daughter of one of the lead mine owners.
 The couple would eventually have four children.

 Later that year, Henry led a large expedition of 150 men up the Missouri River to the mouth of the Yellowstone River.
 There, they built a post that came to be known as Fort Henry in Montana.
 While exploring the area near Three Forks, he lost four men to Blackfoot warriors.

 The Blackfoot were not the only Indians to fight back against the trading company.
-On June 2, 1823, the Arikara attacked a trapping expedition of the Rocky Mountain Fur Company, along the Missouri River that resulted in about a dozen of the trader’s deaths.
-The attack occurred after a trading company employee killed a chief’s son and resulted in the Arikara War.
+On June 2, 1823, the Arikara attacked a trapping expedition of the Rocky Mountain Fur Company along the Missouri River, resulting in about a dozen traders’ deaths.
+The attack occurred after a trading company employee killed a chief’s son, resulting in the Arikara War.

 After being gone for over two years, Henry decided that the business did not make enough money to justify the effort expended in such a dangerous enterprise.
 He then sold his share of the partnership to Ashley and returned to Washington County, Missouri.
-Ashley, over the next two years, would bring back over $100,000 in beaver pelts.
+Over the next two years, Ashley would bring back over $100,000 in beaver pelts.

-Though Henry’s fur trading days were over, he had left an indelible mark upon the business.
+Henry’s fur trading days were over, but he had left an indelible mark on the business.
 The rendezvous system he helped popularize would grow over the next decade to become a thriving commercial entity.

-Henry was described by historian Hiram Chittenden as “tall and slender, yet of commanding presence, with dark hair and light eyes inclined to blue.
-He was fond of reading and played the violin well.”
+Historian Hiram Chittenden described Henry as “tall and slender, yet of commanding presence, with dark hair and light eyes inclined to blue.
+He was fond of reading and playing the violin well.”
 He was also known to have a reputation for honesty, high ideals, and principles.